FelixHerrmann/FHExtensions/README.md

 ### [UIDirectionalPanGestureRecognizer](https://github.com/FelixHerrmann/FHExtensions/blob/master/Sources/FHExtensions/UIDirectionalPanGestureRecognizer.swift)

-A concrete subclass of UIPanGestureRecognizer that looks for panning (dragging) gestures in the setted direction.
+A concrete subclass of **UIPanGestureRecognizer** that cancels if the specified direction does not match.

 ```swift
 let directionalPanRecognizer = UIDirectionalPanGestureRecognizer(target: self, action: #selector(handlePan(_:)))